psycedelicAI/psycedelicAI/README.md

 - How can complex ideas be documented and connected?
 - How can AI systems become more useful, understandable and accountable?
 - How can security, continuity and trust be designed into larger systems?
+- How can a system preserve its history without becoming impossible to review?

 ---

-# 🗺️ The PsycedelicAI ecosystem
+## 🗺️ The PsycedelicAI ecosystem

-The repositories have different roles within the wider body of work.

-## 🧠 PsycedelicAI Wiki
+### PsycedelicAI Wiki

 The documentation and knowledge base.